mohammadaahnaaf/ahnafyaes/src/data/about.md

 # Some history

 - My parents put a computer in my bedroom in 2007 when I was 9.
 It was an old Tandy that ran MS-DOS.
-My favorite games were Road Rash,The House of the Dead 2, Wolfenstein 3D, and GTA: Vice City.
+My favorite games were Road Rash, The House of the Dead 2, Wolfenstein 3D, and GTA: Vice City.
 I had a mechanical keyboard and a turbo button.
 To this day, I still don't know what pressing the turbo button really did.

 - I still remember installing it from a floppy disk onto our brand new PC.
 It took years for me to send my first email.

-- At 7, I discovered the mini-games hidden in Microsoft Office.
+- At 14, I discovered the mini-games hidden in Microsoft Office.
 I also beat Minesweeper on expert for the first time.

 - At 8, my parents bought me a Sony digital camera after I stole their SLR one too many times.
 It could fit 10 images to a floppy disk at a 0.3MP resolution.
 I still have it and it still works.
 I've been taking photographs ever since.